 Water Pollution Prevention and Associated Measures

-Based on the Water Pollution Control Act and various prefectural ordinances, the Chugai Group treats its wastewater at wastewater treatment plants, verifying compliance with wastewater standards before dischaging it into public waters.
+Based on the Water Pollution Control Act and various prefectural ordinances, the Chugai Group treats its wastewater at wastewater treatment plants, verifying compliance with wastewater standards before releasing it into public waters.

-Water consumption increased 142 thousand tons from 2016 to 1.73 million tons.
+Water consumption increased 289 thousand tons from 2017 to 2.019 million tons.
 This was due to increase in production.
-Wastewater is 1.601 million tons, and in terms of water quality, total BOD in wastewater increased 171 kg from 2016, while nitrogen increased 1,156 kg and phosphorus increased 82 kg.
+Wastewater was 1.856 million tons, while total BOD increased 2,270 kg from 2017, nitrogen decreased 1,090 kg and phosphorus decreased 41 kg.
 Note that these wastewater quality indicators were well within the prescribed wastewater quality standards (BOD: 160 mg/L, Nitrogen: 120 mg/L, Phosphorus: 16 mg/L) at all plants and laboratories.

 Water Consumed and Wastewater

 Based on the Air Pollution Control Act and various prefectural ordinances, the Chugai Group measures emissions of nitrogen oxides (NOx), sulfur oxides (SOx) and particulates, verifying compliance with emissions standards before releasing them.

 NOx emissions increased by six tons over 2017 levels.
 Although, figures for air pollutants emitted at each site are trending significantly below prescribed environmental limits.
 Since the second half of 2014, Chugai has been promoting the conversion of the main fuel in heat source equipment from fuel oil to city gas.
 This was reflected in a significant decrease in SOx emissions, a figure which we continue to maintain.